komyg/ng-fire-and-forget-polling/article.md

 });
 ```

 In the test above we are making extensive use of marble tests.
 I took the summary below from [this article](https://medium.com/@bencabanes/marble-testing-observable-introduction-1f5ad39231c).
-If you've never worked with marble tests, I strongly suggest you read it.
+If you've never worked with marble tests, I strongly suggest you read it in its entirety.

 To write a test with marble diagrams you will need to stick to a convention of characters that will help visualize the observable stream: